ABOUT SHERBURN HIGH SCHOOL

 • Expecting personal responsibility and respect for others

 • Developing strong partnerships with other schools and the wider community

 We believe that everyone matters

-Students should always be commended for good behaviour.
+Students should always be commended for effort and good behaviour.
 At Sherburn High School we believe that students learn by praise, reward and celebration of achievement.
 The list below illustrates the various rewards that are given out in school:

 1. Verbal and non-verbal praise by staff.

 2. Stamps and comments in books and planners.